chen23/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab1.rst

 The legacy Application
 ----------------------

 One of the use-cases for utilizing containers is to migrate an existing on-premises application to first run in a container and eventually migrate the container to run in a public cloud environment.
-The first lab will migrate the existing app that is running at: *http://mesos-agent01/*
+The first lab will migrate the existing app that is running at: *http://10.1.10.11/*

-Launch Chrome and visit **http://mesos-agent01** (make sure to enter *http://*)
+Launch Chrome and visit **http://10.1.10.11** (make sure to enter *http://*)

 .. image:: ../images/www-legacy-app.png
    :scale: 50%
    :align: center

-10.1.20.101 is one of agent01 IP addresses.
+10.1.10.11 is one of server01 IP addresses.
 You can check this by typing **ifconfig eth1** in your putty session

 .. image:: ../images/ifconfig-eth1.png
    :scale: 50%
    :align: center

-The first step of this lab is to download a container that has a more recent version of PHP.
-Note that PHP 5.5 is already an End of Life version of PHP!
+The first step of this lab is to download a container that has PHP.

 Docker Pull
 -----------